 Los Magos Sotol Blanco is made from 100% Sotol plant.
 There are no additives used, and all plants are sourced sustainably.
 After a triple distillation process, the spirit rests for a short time before it's bottled.

 The liquor from the Chihuahuan desert has a complex flavor profile.
 The sweet hints of honey and fresh flavors like citrus mix with spicy and peppery notes.
-And there's also has a distinct but light smoky taste to it.
+And there's also a distinct but light smoky taste to it.

 Los Magos Sotol 6 Year Reserva